openshift/origin-aggregated-logging/README.md

 ## Upgrading your EFK stack

-If you need to upgrade your EFK stack with new images, you'll need to take the following steps to safely upgrade with minimal disruption to your log data.
+If you need to upgrade your EFK stack with new images and new features, you can run the Deployer in `upgrade` mode.

+    $ oc new-app logging-deployer-template \
+           -p KIBANA_HOSTNAME=kibana.example.com \
+           -p ES_CLUSTER_SIZE=1 \
+           -p PUBLIC_MASTER_URL=https://localhost:8443 \
+           -p MODE=upgrade

+Upgrade mode will take care of the following for you:
-Scale down your Fluentd instances to 0.
+  * Scale down your EFK deployment in a manner that will have minimal disruption to your log data.

-    $ oc scale dc/logging-fluentd --replicas=0

-Or if your Fluentd is being deployed using the daemonset controller unlabel all your nodes.

-    $ oc label nodes --all logging-infra-fluentd-

-Wait until they have properly terminated, this gives them time to properly flush their current buffer and send any logs they were processing to Elasticsearch.
-This helps prevent loss of data.

-You can scale down your Kibana instances at this time as well.

-    $ oc scale dc/logging-kibana --replicas=0
-    $ oc scale dc/logging-kibana-ops --replicas=0 (if applicable)

-Once your Fluentd and Kibana pods are confirmed to be terminated we can safely scale down the Elasticsearch pods.

-    $ oc scale dc/logging-es-{unique_name} --replicas=0
-    $ oc scale dc/logging-es-ops-{unique_name} --replicas=0 (if applicable)

-Once your ES pods are confirmed to be terminated we can now pull in the latest EFK images to use as described [here](https://docs.openshift.org/latest/install_config/upgrading/manual_upgrades.html#importing-the-latest-images), replacing the default namespace with the namespace where logging was installed.

-With the latest images in your repository we can now rerun the deployer to generate any missing or changed features.

-Be sure to delete your oauth client

-    $ oc delete oauthclient --selector logging-infra=support

-Then proceed to follow the same steps as done previously for using the deployer.
-After the deployer completes, re-attach your persistent volumes you were using previously.
-Next, we want to scale ES back up incrementally so that the cluster has time to rebuild.

-    $ oc scale dc/logging-es-{unique_name} --replicas=1

-We want to tail the logs of the resulting pod to ensure that it was able to recover its indices correctly and that there were no errors.
-If that is successful, we can then do the same for the operations cluster if one was previously used.

-Once all ES nodes have recovered their indices, we can then scale it back up to the size it was prior to doing maintenance.
-It is recommended to check the logs of the ES members to verify that they have correctly joined the cluster and recovered.

-We can now scale Kibana and Fluentd back up to their previous state.
-Since Fluentd was shut down and allowed to push its remaining records to ES in the previous steps it can now pick back up from where it left off with no loss of logs -- so long as the log files that were not read in are still available on the node.

-Note:
+  * Pull down the latest EFK image tags and patch your templates/DCs
+  * Perform any infrastructure changes in a non-destructive manner -- if you don't yet have Curator, the upgrade won't delete your old ES instances
+  * Scale your deployment back up as best as it can -- if you are moving from Fluentd being deployed with a DC to a Daemonset, the deployer can't label your nodes for you but it'll inform you how to!
+  * If you did not previously have an admin-cert the upgrade will also perform the necessary uuid index migration for you.

+#### Note
-If your previous deployment did not use a daemonset to schedule Fluentd pods you will now need to label your nodes to deploy Fluentd to.
+  If you had not previously done a uuid migration after a manual upgrade, you will still need to perform that with `MODE=migrate` while your Elasticsearch instances are running.

-    $ oc label nodes <node_name> logging-infra-fluentd=true

-Or to deploy Fluentd to all your nodes.

-    $ oc label nodes --all logging-infra-fluentd=true

-With this latest version, Kibana will display indices differently now in order to prevent users from being able to access the logs of previously created projects that have been deleted.

-Due to this change your old logs will not appear automatically.
-To migrate your old indices to the new format, rerun the deployer with `-v MODE=migrate` in addition to your prior flags.
-This should be run while your ES cluster is running as the script will need to connect to it to make changes.
-Note: This only impacts non-operations logs, operations logs will appear the same as in previous versions.
+  This only impacts non-operations logs, operations logs will appear the same as in previous versions.
 There should be minimal performance impact to ES while running this and it will not perform an install.

 ## EFK Health